-Information will be available before and during travel, helping people to plan their journeys and be informed about other details on the way.
-Onbus audio-visual displays will provide information on journey progress, next stops, delays and other information, such as connections with other services at points ahead.
+Information will be available before and during travel, in a range of formats, helping people to plan their journeys and be informed about other details on the way.
+On-bus audio-visual displays will provide information on journey progress, next stops, delays and other information, such as connections with other services at points ahead.